ikiplagat/Github-API/README.md

 ## Description

-This is Agular CLI application that allows a user to enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
-It queries from github using Github API
+This is an Angular CLI application that allows a user to enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+It queries from github using Github API.

 ## Setup/Installation Requirements